The Sky Is Falling (Sheldon novel)

 The Sky Is Falling is a 2001 crime novel by Sidney Sheldon.
-It is his third last book before his death in 2007.
 The book focuses on Dana Evans, a TV anchorwoman trying to find the killer who murdered the Winthrop family.

 Plot

 The main character of this book is Dana Evans, an anchorwoman for the press, who was also featured, though not as a main character, in another Sidney Sheldon book, The Best Laid Plans.

 The book begins with Dana Evans returning from Sarajevo with an armless adoptee, Kemal after filming war coverage for three months.
 Soon after, the last member of one of the most respected families in the world, Gary Winthrop dies after being shot by robbers.
 Dana decides to set out to find why anybody would want to kill the family well known for its kindness and contributions to charity (all of Gary's relatives had died in suspicious circumstances one at a time before him).
 Dana starts by visiting Roger Hudson, one of Taylor Winthrop, Gary's father's friends to start looking for answers.

 Meanwhile, Kemal is facing difficulties at his current school from Ricky Underwood, who teases him about having only one arm.
 After being repeatedly warned by the school principal for getting into fights and swearing, things finally reach a breaking point where the principal expels Kemal.
-Dana's boss's secretary, Elliot Cromwell helps Dana enroll Kemal in another school and refers her to an organization who help buy Kemal a prosthetic arm.
+Dana's boss's secretary, Elliot Cromwell, helps Dana enroll Kemal in another school and refers her to an organization who help buy Kemal a prosthetic arm.
 As Jeff Connors, Dana's fiancé takes care of Kemal, Dana thinks about a motive for murdering the Winthrops.
 She rules out money, as when the Winthrop family dies, the fortune goes to charity.
 She settles on revenge as a motive, and starts hunting for clues by visiting the places where the Winthrops died.

 Dana's search turns up cold, as all she meets say that the Winthrops were too good to have enemies.
 Finally, she gets the name Joan Sinisi, Taylor's secretary who filed a charge against Taylor, but later dropped it.
 After several failed attempts to contact her, Sinisi finally agrees to meet Dana after having the notion that someone is watching her.
 Sinisi later dies after being pushed off her penthouse window before being able to come to the meeting place.
-Dana then hears of the FRA, whose head, General Booster kicks her out.
-At the same time, Jeff is forced to go visit his ex-wife, who has breast cancer, thus Dana employs a nanny to look after Kemal.
+Dana then hears from the FRA, whose head, General Booster, kicks her out.
+At the same time, Jeff is forced to go to visit his ex-wife, who has breast cancer.
+Thus Dana employs a nanny to look after Kemal.